peterayad-eng/alx-airbnb-database/database-adv-script/README.md

 Retrieves all users and all bookings, even if the user has no booking or a booking is not linked to a user.
 Since MySQL doesn't directly support FULL OUTER JOIN, this is implemented using a UNION of LEFT JOIN and RIGHT JOIN.

+## Subqueries (subqueries.sql)

+The `subqueries.sql` file contains SQL queries demonstrating both correlated and non-correlated subqueries:

+### 1. Non-correlated Subquery

+Finds all properties where the average rating is greater than 4.0.
+This query uses a subquery to calculate the average rating for each property.

+### 2. Correlated Subquery

+Finds users who have made more than 3 bookings.
+This query uses a correlated subquery where the inner query references the outer query's table.